ptvan/ptvan.github.io/_posts/2019-11-02-command-line-tools.md

 ### Other Tools

-Recently, [Miller](https://github.com/johnkerl/miller/) has gained in popularity, since in addition to CSV/TSV it can also handle JSON, inviting natural comparisons to [JQ](https://stedolan.github.io/jq/).
+Since manipulating structured text is such a common task, there are [quite a few tools available](https://github.com/dbohdan/structured-text-tools).
+Recently, [Miller](https://github.com/johnkerl/miller/) has gained in popularity, since in addition to CSV/TSV it can also handle JSON, inviting natural comparisons to [JQ](https://stedolan.github.io/jq/), though the latter has a much stronger focus on JSON.